remnrem/luna-doc/docs/ref/hypnograms.md

 This command will typically be invoked by adding `dynam` as an option to one of the following commands that currently supports it: `PSD`, `COH`, `SPINDLES`, `SO`, `PSI`, `CORREL`.
-Alternativey, epoch-level inputs can be specifed from a file, in which case this functionality is directly invoked via the `DYNAM` command.
+Alternatively, epoch-level inputs can be specified from a file, in which case this functionality is directly invoked via the `DYNAM` command.
 The same functions are executed in either case.

-This commands requires that `HYPNO` has previously been run, as it relies on knowing the NREM cycle structure of a recording.
+This command requires that `HYPNO` has previously been run, as it relies on knowing the NREM cycle structure of a recording.